0xBrian/OmnisChain/README.md

 Run it!
-click on the Nxt icon, or start from the command line:
+click on the OMN icon, or start from the command line:
 Unix: ./start.sh
 Mac: ./run.command
 Window: run.bat

 wait for the JavaFX wallet window to open

+on platforms without JavaFX, open http://localhost:6969/ in a browser

+Compile it!

-on platforms without JavaFX, open http://localhost:7876/ in a browser Compile it! if necessary with: ./compile.sh you need jdk-8 as well
+if necessary with: ./compile.sh you need jdk-8 as well

 Improve it!

 we love pull requests
-we love issues (resolved ones actually ;-) ) in any case, make sure you leave your ideas at BitBucket assist others on the issue tracker review existing code and pull requests cf. coding guidelines in DEVELOPERS-GUIDE.md Troubleshooting the NRS (Nxt Reference Software)
+we love issues (resolved ones actually ;-) ) in any case, make sure you leave your ideas at BitBucket assist others on the issue tracker review existing code and pull requests cf. coding guidelines in DEVELOPERS-GUIDE.md Troubleshooting the NRS (OMN Reference Software)
 How to Stop the NRS Server?

-click on Nxt Stop icon, or run ./stop.sh or if started from command line, ctrl+c or close the console window UI Errors or Stacktraces?
+click on OMN Stop icon, or run ./stop.sh or if started from command line, ctrl+c or close the console window

-report on BitBucket
-Permissions Denied?

-no spaces and only latin characters in the path to the NRS installation directory known jetty issue